 Category no.2: earthquake resistance

-The overall shape of the buildings consists of their geometry, size, and proportion has a significant impact on the seismic behavior of structures [19].
-Any kind of asymmetry in plans causes torsion during the quake. shapes like + or U in plans beside any irregularity in the volume of the buildings lead to variable seismic performances and therefore the failure of structural resistant against earthquake shocks [20].
-In addition some geometry like dome [18] and pyramid has better seismic behavior in comparison to others [20].
+The overall shape of buildings consisting their geometry, size, and proportion has a significant impact on the seismic behavior of structures [19].
+Any kind of asymmetry in plans causes torsion during the quake.
+Shapes like + or U in plans beside any irregularity in the volume of buildings lead to variable seismic performances and therefore the failure of structural resistance against earthquake shocks [20].
+In addition some forms like dome [18] and pyramid has better seismic behavior in comparison to others [20].

 Different geometries in addition to their intrinsic different seismic responses, cause variable seismic behaviors according to the kind of structures that various shapes dictate to their construction.
-All these items will be considered in the seismic assessments of the 2nd category of the analysis.
+All these items will be considered in the seismic assessments of the second category.

-In the analysis of seismic behavior of all the alternatives, models are scored from 10 as the best value of the assumptive ideal model with this type of construction and material.
-As the direction of the shocks may varies the performance of models against the earthquake shocks 2 kind of ranking will be conducted for either of the shocks in X or Y direction.
-These 2 separated rankings are maximum kind.
+In the analysis of seismic behavior of the alternatives, models are scored from 10 as the best value of the assumptive ideal model.
+As the direction of the shocks may varies the seismic performance of models two kind of ranking will be considered for either of the shocks in X or Y direction.
+These two separated rankings are maximum type.

 To analyze these structures and as they are just compare with each other, the simple analysis mostly based on engineering judgment is used.
 This is because use of classic structural analysis based on seismic codes results a considerable amount of uncertainty because of following items: